vertelab/odootools/repos/README.md

 To install all repos in the repos directory:

 1) $ git clone -b 14.0 git@github.com:vertelab/odootools.git
+or if this does not work - try:
+$ sudo git clone -b 14.0 https://github.com/vertelab/odootools.git

 First, download the Odoo toolbox.

 2) Install repos + all requirements.

-When done, go into folder odootools/repos and execure two files using the bash-command.
+When done, go to the folder odootools/repos and execute two the commands below

 $ cd odootools/repos
 odootools/repos: $ bash cloneall